⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 32%

-Covers hardware, tools, and garden items.
+Comprises hardware, tools, and garden supplies for various projects.

 🎯 WHY THIS MATTERS